If you're looking for Alabama fossils, this is the place to come!

 Exciting field trips, educational programs on paleontology and geology, and interesting people to meet!
 No prior knowledge required, just a desire to learn and a love of fossils and the outdoors.
 Professionals and novices of all ages are welcome.

-NOTE: The business meeting will be from 6:30 to 7:00, Program will begin at 7:15.
+NOTE: The business meeting will be from 6:00-6:30, program will start at 6:45.

 Our January meeting will be devoted primarily to our annual election of officers.
 A brief program by James Lamb will follow.

 LOCATION: Hoover Public Library, Meeting Room A and B. Free and open to the public.

 The annual Science Teacher Workshop was conducted by the University of West Alabama, and the Geological Survey of Alabama.
 Volunteer assistance was provided by members of BPS.